 - Identify and calculate the company’s average qualified research expenses (QREs) for the prior three years.

 - Multiply average QREs for those three years by 50%

 - Subtract half of the three-year average (Step 2) from current year QREs.

 - Multiply the result of Step 3 by 14%

-What Documentation You Must Maintain to Claim the Credit?
+What Documentation Must You Maintain to Claim the Credit?

-The R&D tax credits may be claimed for both current and prior tax years there is an increased chance of IRS audit.
+The R&D tax credits may be claimed for current and prior tax years there is an increased chance of an IRS audit.
 There may be cases where you will be asked to substance your claim – both eligibility and the actual credit claimed.
 So, the law compels you to have proper documentation on the research activities and establish the amount of qualified research expenses paid for each qualified research activity.
 The research expenses should primarily be based on a factual basis.
 Examples of contemporaneous documentation include these items: